code-423n4/2022-12-forgeries/README.md

 # Tests

 *Provide every step required to build the project from a fresh git clone, as well as steps to run the tests with a gas report.*

+To run tests:
+1. Setup `yarn` and `forge`
+1. Install dependencies: `yarn`
+2. Run tests: `yarn test`

+Slither notes:
+1. Slither will have issues with the try/catch blocks upon first test
+2. All test files and files from `chain.link` have issues that are out of scope in the repo for Slither.

 *Note: Many wardens run Slither as a first pass for testing.
 Please document any known errors with no workaround.*